Writing scientific articles for Scopus journals

 4. Formation of a list of mandatory publications in the defense of candidate and doctoral dissertations.

-5. Increased authority of the scientist.
-Articles in Scopus increase the status of the scientist, as this database is considered one of the largest and most authoritative bibliographic platforms.
+5. Enhances a scientist's authority.
+Articles in Scopus enhance a scientist's status, as this database is considered one of the largest and most authoritative bibliographic platforms.

 1. The Scopus system began its work in 2004.
 Its permanent owner is Elsevier.